zogzog/cubicweb/doc/book/en/admin/setup.rst

 or the `Mercurial version control system`_ .
 Windows user may want to check the `Windows Installation`_ section.

-Since version 3.9, |cubicweb| is virtualenv friendly and can be safely installed, used and contained inside a `virtualenv`_.
+Also, since version 3.9, can be safely installed, used and contained inside a `virtualenv`_.

 .. _`Debian and Ubuntu` : DebianInstallation_